victoryil/spark-xlsx/README.md

 2. Run tests
 3. Generate Javadocs and source JARs
 4. Sign all artifacts with GPG
-5. Deploy to Sonatype OSSRH
+5. Deploy to Central Sonatype
 6. Automatically release to Maven Central (if using the release profile)

 ## License